 Each amenity is suited to a specific level of rider, offering beginners a smooth introduction on less difficult, natural-surface trails, as well as more challenging opportunities for experienced riders.
 Go at your own pace, testing and improving your abilities using the Toasted Swine Skills Loop and beginner pump track.
 Once you’re comfortable, hop over to our flow trails or the intermediate pump track.

-Bike park hours: 10am-sunset
+Bike park hours: CLOSED FOR WINTER

 Trails and amenities within the bike park are for bikes only.
 Pedestrians and pets are not permitted on the trails, pump tracks, or skills loop.
 For the safety and enjoyment of all, riders should come prepared with the appropriate safety equipment, including a helmet, and follow all bike park rules.
 A full list of rules is posted at the main entrance of the bike park as well as on this page.
 Bike Park Rules